 - participants with a psychosocial disability.

-We spoke to participants, NDIS Planners, Local Area Coordinators and NDIA representatives.
+We spoke to participants, NDIS planners, local area coordinators (LAC) and NDIA representatives.